Frequently Asked Questions about a holiday on North Uist

 Langass Lodge is a 20 minute drive and has a good licensed restaurant serving local produce and advance reservations are advisable.
 Other options for eating out are the Lochmaddy Hotel and the Berneray Bistro on Berneray.
-The Westford Inn (about 10 minutes drive from the cottage), The Lochmaddy Hotel, Temple View Hotel at Carinish and the Lobster Pot Tearoom at Berneray, which is a licensed cafe open from 09.00 to 20.30 from May to August inclusive and 09.00 to 17.30 other months.
+The Westford Inn (about 10 minutes drive from the cottage) serves good food and has been highly recommended.

 How far is the nearest pub?

 The historic and award winning Westford Inn at Claddach Kirkibost reopened in 2015 and is a 10 minute drive from the cottage.
 They also serve food.

 How do I arrange a trip from the cottage to St Kilda?